sharetribe/flex-docs/src/docs/references/page-schema/index.md

             "image": {
               "title": "Social media image",
               "type": "object",
               "description": "Displayed when someone shares the page in social media.
-The image should have a 1.91:1 aspect ratio and a minimum size of 1200x630 pixels.", "properties": {
+The image should have a 1.91:1 aspect ratio and minimum dimensions of 1200x630 pixels.
+It should not exceed 20MB in size.", "properties": {
                 "_ref": {
                   "type": "object",